adyagit/adyagit.github.io/_posts/2017-11-05-Initializing-A-Deep-Neural-Network.md

 </table>

-To initialize our weights and biases we can use the helper function below.
+To initialize our weights and biases we can use the helper function below

 ```python